rpnfan/keyboard-heaven/content/basics/_index.md

 ---
 title: "General Keyboard Tips"
-description: "Fundamentals of keyboard ergonomics and best practices desc Veeam speichert backups in große Dateien.
-Wenn ein paar Bytes dann nicht lesbar sind, ist dann das ganze Backup defekt und nicht lesbar?"
+description: "Fundamentals of keyboard ergonomics and best practices"
 weight: 30
 ---
+These pages are not published yet

-## Topics Covered
+## Topics

-aesnirt aeisnrt ahesinrt ahesnirt n  aeisnareit
+Some of the topics which will be covered

 - Proper posture and hand positioning
 - Keyboard height and desk setup
 - Common mistakes to avoid
 - Quick wins for immediate improvement
+- Pros and Cons of using a custom keyboard layout
+- Switching to a new keyboard layout